Doctoral Degree Regulations

 Preliminary Examination

-A student is not accepted as a candidate for the PhD until the preliminary examination has been passed.
+A student becomes a candidate for the PhD when the preliminary examination has been passed.
 The examination ordinarily covers both the major field and related work, although some degree programs cover such field expertise in a separate qualifying examination.
 Please consult the program page in this bulletin or the degree program website for individual department or program procedures.
 The preliminary examination must be scheduled, with an approved committee, at least thirty days in advance.
-A student must be registered in the term during which they take the preliminary examination.
+Students must be registered in the term during which they take the preliminary examination.
 The examination may occur during the break between terms if the student is registered for the terms before and after the break.
+The preliminary examination may be in person or via remote videoconference, and all members must participate synchronously and interactively for the entire duration of the examination.

-Successful completion of the preliminary examination requires at least four affirmative votes and no more than one negative vote.
-The sole exception to this policy is that a negative vote cast by the chair or co-chair of the examining committee will mean a failure on the examination.
+Successful passing of the preliminary examination requires at least four affirmative votes and no more than one negative vote.
 A student who fails the preliminary examination may apply, with the unanimous consent of the examination committee and the DGS, for the privilege of a second examination to be taken between three and six months after the date of the first.
 Successful completion of the second examination requires the affirmative vote of all original committee members.
 Failure on the second examination makes a student ineligible to continue a program for the PhD at Duke University.

 The qualifying and/or preliminary examination may also be used as the completion exercise for awarding a master’s degree for a terminal master’s or, where appropriate, for awarding a master’s degree en route to the PhD.